ssood123/PLT_Course_Project/README.md

 - `testAST.ml`: the file to test the scanner and parser
 - `testSemant.ml`: the file to test the semantic checker
 - `integraph.ml`: top-level file to test and run the integraph compiler
-- `example.mc`: a sample microc source code
+- `example.mc`: a sample InteGraph source code
 - `example.out`: a sample compiled code of example.mc